 Birth Boot Camp childbirth education has had an incredible impact on my midwifery practice.
 As a midwife, I have found that the midwifery clientele has shifted recently and become more mainstream.
 Women are now choosing midwifery care that haven’t necessarily researched and taken responsibility for their choices in birth.
 Some just want to try a waterbirth because it looked cool on television.
 What this means for me as a midwife is that if I take these clients, I have to make sure they are properly educated before the birth.
 If they don’t receive that education, I will likely be spending many, many more hours with them in pre-labor, labor and possibly a traumatic transport to the hospital.

-I began to require that all my primips and women birthing outside the hospital for the first time take a childbirth class.
+I began to require that all my primips (first time moms) and women birthing outside the hospital for the first time take a childbirth class.
 While something was better than nothing, I didn’t necessarily notice a significant difference in outcomes for my clients who took a short class (4-6 weeks).
 However, I did notice that clients who took a longer Birth Boot Camp class did often have very different outcomes.
 Women were less fearful and more determined.
 They participated in their care and were making informed choices.
 Dads were providing excellent, confident support throughout pregnancy and, noticeably, in labor.
 Moms who would have otherwise had epidurals or C-sections, were having unmedicated births.

 I believe Birth Boot Camp will enhance and support your work as a midwife because: